pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The impl is not symmetric, so if we'd like to convert `Point`s into tuples and arrays we have to explicitly add those as well:
+The impl is not symmetric, so if we'd like to convert `Point`s into tuples and arrays, we have to explicitly add those as well:

 ```rust
 struct Point {